How to Fix Rounded Corners Not Working on Windows 11

 8. Install the Latest Windows Updates

-Some Windows 11 builds have known UI bugs that are fixed through updates.
+Some Windows 11 builds have known UI bugs that can affect visual features and interface behavior, and these issues are often resolved through later Windows updates.

 1. Open Settings